T20X/notes/C++MemoryModelObjects.md

 An object of trivially copyable or standard-layout type ([basic.types.general]) shall occupy contiguous bytes of storage

-Unless an object is a bit-field or a subobject of zero size, the address of that object is the address of the first byte it occupies.
-Two objects with overlapping lifetimes that are not bit-fields may have the same address if one is nested within the other, or if at least one is a subobject of zero size and they are of different types; otherwise, they have distinct addresses and occupy disjoint bytes of storage.22
+**Unless an object is a bit-field or a subobject of zero size, the address of that object is the address of the first byte it occupies.
+Two objects with overlapping lifetimes that are not bit-fields may have the same address if one is nested within the other, or if at least one is a subobject of zero size and they are of different types; otherwise, they have distinct addresses and occupy disjoint bytes of storage**.22
 [Example 2:
 static const char test1 = 'x';
 static const char test2 = 'x';